-The original Committee approving the review met on six occasions to consider the scope of the review, key issues they wanted to discuss and to carry out interviews and evidence gathering.
+The original Committee approving the review met on three occasions to consider the scope of the review, key issues they wanted to discuss and to carry out interviews and evidence gathering.
+This was supplemented by a further three meetings by the new Climate Change & Communities Scrutiny Committee.